dominiksnothere999/OOPMate/README.md

 -   **Easy**: Makes random valid moves
 -   **Medium**: Makes tactical moves with some evaluation
 -   **Hard**: Uses advanced board evaluation and deeper search (for real it's quite dumb)

-## 🤝 Contributing

-This is a school project, so there will be no updates after the final release!